SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 By the way, my congratulations to Microsoft people for their virtue of giving up majorly defunct [EdgeHTML](https://en.wikipedia.org/wiki/EdgeHTML) used for [Edge](https://en.wikipedia.org/wiki/Microsoft_Edge) until 2020. :-)

+## Live Play
+The application can play [on this page](https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard/SoundBuilder/index.html) of the [Microtonal Music Study site](https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard).
+Again, no server part and no network is used, so the application can be downloaded and used on a local system.

+Most likely, to get started, one may need a set of sample data files, which can be downloaded from this article page.

 ## Credits

 [Wave FFT](#heading-wave-fft) uses C# [implementation](http://lomont.org/software/misc/fft/LomontFFT.html) of Fast Fourier Transform by [Chris Lomont](http://lomont.org).

+[Valeri Brainin](https://en.wikipedia.org/wiki/Valeri_Brainin), prominent musicologist, music manager, composer, and poet, the author of the famous pedagogical system called [Brainin Method](http://brainin.org/Method/method_pro_de/publications_en1.html) participated in the [Microtonal Music Study project](https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard) as the early author of conception, inventor or co-author of some microtonal keyboard designs, recently implemented based on Sound Builder.
+He started to use those keyboards in his pedagogical practice and reported very promising results.
+He also have done a good deal of testing of the performance of the instruments and evaluation of the sound during development, provided feedback which helped me to solve number of problems, and some ideas which have been implemented or will be implemented in future versions.

 ## Conclusions

+It works now, and I think that this experiment with musical sound synthesis can be dubbed successful.

+I'll highly appreciate if anyone tries out the operation and gives me some feedback; I'll also be much grateful for any questions, comments, suggestions, and especially for criticism.

 Enjoy! :-)

 <!-- copy to CodeProject to here --------------------------------------------->